 Nepal foot and mouth disease training a trip of a lifetime

-North Coast Local Land Services District Veterinarian, Ian Poe, has returned from foot and mouth disease (FMD) training in Nepal.
-The exercise was delivered by the European Commission for the Control of Foot and Mouth Disease to improve Australia’s capacity to prevent FMD and manage any outbreaks.
+North Coast Local Land Services District Veterinarian, Dr Liz Bolin, has recently participated in foot and mouth disease (FMD) training in Nepal.
+The exercise was jointly delivered by the European Commission for the Control of Foot and Mouth Disease (EuFMD), the Food and Agriculture Organisation of the United Nations (FAO) and the Australian Government Department of Agriculture, Fisheries and Forestry to improve Australia’s capacity to prevent FMD and manage any outbreaks.
 The training is supported by the Australian Government and is run each year to provide vital training for Australian veterinarians.

-As part of the exercise, Dr Poe received intensive training to recognise and sample animals for FMD, and visited Nepalese farms to investigate potential cases of infection.
-In doing so, he witnessed and managed real cases of FMD for the first time.
+As part of the exercise, Dr Bolin received intensive training to recognise and sample animals for FMD and visited Nepalese farms to investigate potential cases of infection.
+In doing so, she witnessed and managed real cases of FMD for the first time.